 Samosas are served as an appetizer or snack.
 It's fried or baked pastry with a savory filling made up of spicy potatoes, peas, and onions as the base.
 There's also a lot of variations on fillings, such as with pumpkin, chicken/beef/paneer keema, etc. It's folded into a cone or triangular shape.
 It's typically served with imli chutney and cilantro chutney.

-If you love samosas, try these classic Paneer Aloo Samosas!
+If you love samosas, try these classic Paneer Aloo Samosas, which includes a detailed video on how to make the dough and fold it!

 How to make Dessert Samosas